Quantum Teleportation in Non-equilibrium Environments and Fixed-point Fidelity: Introduction

 Ideal quantum teleportation requires a maximally entangled state to ensure a unit fidelity, which represents the perfect overlap between the input and output states.
 However, in real-world conditions, quantum systems are open, implying an inevitable interaction with the environment.
 Pure states will evolve into mixed states due to the external noises, leading to a deterioration of the entanglement \cite{verstraete2002fidelity,jiang2019quantum}.
 In this scenario, quantum teleportation has a fidelity of less than one.
 Moreover, the fidelity for different transferred states varies.
 Note that the advantage of quantum teleportation can only manifest when the average fidelity exceeds $2/3$, which is the average fidelity without using quantum entanglement \cite{horodecki1996teleportation,popescu1994bell}.

 The effects of noisy environments on various quantum correlations have been extensively studied, such as the entanglement \cite{yu2004finite,carvalho2004decoherence,harlender2022transfer}, Bell non-locality \cite{horodecki1999general,zhang2021entanglement}, and quantum discord \cite{mazzola2010sudden,li2021quantum,radhakrishnan2020multipartite}.
 Although it is expected that the environmental noises would damage the teleportation fidelity in general, special cases may be beneficial.
 For example, local environmental effects can enable certain initial states, which do not have an advantage in being used for teleportation, to achieve a genuine quantum teleportation fidelity \cite{badziag2000local,bandyopadhyay2002origin}.
 The types of noise and the initial entanglement will affect the choice of form, which in turn impacts the fidelity \cite{jiang2019quantumlocal}.
 If the noisy quantum channel is modeled by a single Lindblad operator, the average fidelity is always greater than 2/3 \cite{oh2002fidelity}.
 Systems with Heisenberg coupling through noisy quantum channels have been analyzed using the Lindblad master equation.
 The interaction is beneficial in enhancing the teleportation fidelity \cite{xie2021steady}.
 Furthermore, the teleportation fidelity subjected to local structured reservoirs exhibits abrupt variations coinciding with entanglement sudden death, while displaying oscillations in non-Markovian reservoirs due to the memory effects \cite{man2012quantum}.
+Recently, a noise-mitigation mechanism was proposed for both the discrete- and continuous-variable quantum teleportation schemes via investigating the non-Markovian decoherence dynamics \cite{PhysRevA.110.012442}.

 In practice, multiple systems may be subject to different environments with different temperatures or chemical potentials, called the non-equilibrium environments.
 Non-equilibrium conditions are commonly characterized by the temperature or the chemical potential difference, which can drive the flow of energy or matter within the systems.
 Studies have shown that entanglement and coherence can persist in non-equilibrium steady states, which are distinct from the equilibrium cases \cite{wu2011quantum,lambert2007nonequilibrium,quiroga2007nonequilibrium,sinaysky2008dynamics}.
 Under certain conditions, non-equilibrium environments can even enhance the steady-state entanglement \cite{wang2018steady,zhang2021entanglement}.
 Since teleportation fidelity is strongly related to entanglement, investigating the impact of non-equilibrium environments on quantum teleportation becomes particularly significant.